kaegi/MorphMan/README.md

 For best studying results you should always have a card with exactly one unknown word.
 Seeing new cards with two unknown words really is a sign that you should generate new ones.

-See [MorphMan wiki](http://rtkwiki.koohii.com/wiki/Morph_Man) much more information.
+See [MorphMan wiki](http://rtkwiki.koohii.com/wiki/Morph_Man) for much more information.

 # Installation